Geobility/Geobility.github.io/_portfolio/project2.md

   thumbnail: assets/img/portfolio/auto_data_analysis_thumb.jpg
 ---
 ### Ada County Address Compilation
 Addresses are added or changed daily.
 Thanks to automation, they are also compiled daily.
-The City of Meridian contributes to one <a href="https://adacounty.id.gov/assessor/land-records/ada-county-assessor-data/" target="_blank">compiled set</a> of address location data with the City of Boise and others managed by Ada County Assessor's office.
+The City of Meridian contributes to one <a href="https://adacounty.id.gov/assessor/land-records/ada-county-assessor-data/" target="_blank">compiled set</a> of address location data, with the City of Boise and others managed by Ada County Assessor's office.
 This data allows the agencies to provide timely location information for Emergency 911 Response as well many other government operations.

 ### Digline Utility Location Export <img src="assets/img/portfolio/digline_logo.jpg" alt="Digline Logo" height="40" style="vertical-align:text-top"/>